-The creators of full-service legal information platforms (and indeed many creators of search engines generally) include in their products tools that enable legal researchers to take greater control of the search in order to achieve more precise results.
-Programmers call these tools "operators" because they operate upon the basic search function to modify the algorithm used.
-Researchers can usually find a list of available operators through an "advanced search" interface.
+The creators of full-service legal information platforms (and, indeed, many creators of search engines) include tool in their products that enable legal researchers to take greater control of the search in order to achieve more precise results.
+Programmers call these tools "operators" because they operate upon the basic search functions to modify the search algorithm.
+Researchers can usually find a list of available operators through an "advanced search" page on the research platform.
 The idea behind these operators is not to rely on the search algorithm but to essentially override it by asking for very specific results.
+When we use these operators, we might say we are performing an "advanced search."
+The terms "natural language search" and "keyword search" that were mentioned in Section 2.3.2 are sometimes used interchangeably to indicate any search in which we are not performing an advanced search.

-The basic operators supported by many search engines, including those on legal research platforms, are called Boolean operators: AND, OR, and NOT.45 The use of the AND operator between two keywords tells the search engine that you want both keywords in all your search results, which means that the search engine won't bring back any result with only one of the keywords.
-For example, if you wanted to be sure to find search results mentioning the terms custody and the term divorce, using custody AND divorce would force the search engine to pay attention to both terms and it would eliminate any document that doesn't contain both words.
+The basic operators supported by many search engines, including those on legal research platforms, are called Boolean operators: AND, OR, and NOT.52 The use of the AND operator between two keywords tells the search engine that you want both keywords in all your search results, which means that the search engine won't bring back any result with only one of the keywords.
+For example, if you wanted to be sure to find search results mentioning the terms custody and divorce, using custody AND divorce would force the search engine to pay attention to both terms and it would eliminate any document that doesn't contain both words.
 The operator has effectively limited your search, which is often what you are aiming for in research.
 The more search results you have, the more time you will spend evaluating the results.